baskuit/pinyon/src/types/readme.md

 // ...
 x += 1; // invalid, no match for operator += with...
 ```

-The use of strong type wrappers is the root of this.
 The `Types::Real` and `Types::Prob` wrappers need to have the same arithmetic functionality as their underlying types.
 However, these operations would only be available a priori if the wrappers were *derived* from their underlying types.
-The class which serves as the default implementation of `Types::Vector` has this luxury, but C++ does not allow for a class to be derived from *primitive* types like `double`.
+The class which serves as the default implementation of `Types::Vector` has this luxury, but C++ does not allow for a class to be derived from primitive types like `double`.

 Thus we are forced to define each of these operations manually.
 We could define the common operations (`+`, `==`, etc) for `Real` and `Prob` separately, and we would then also have to define 'mixed' operations too (where we multiply a `Real` typed player payoff by a `Prob`).
-However, the reduction of boiler-plate code (take a look at "types/arithmetic.hh" to see this) is a core design principle.
+However, the reduction of boiler-plate code is a core design principle.

 Thus we define the operations on a new class `ArithmeticType<T>` and make `RealType<T>`, `ProbType<T>` derived from this class, so that they inherit these operations.
 This approach introduces its own kinks which have to be smoothed over.